antistoopmode/antistoopmode.github.io/index.md

 This is intended to be a temporary place to host my Hero Siege 2 guides, before I migrate them to the official wiki.

 Please report any issues [here](https://github.com/antistoopmode/antistoopmode.github.io/issues).
 Feel free to make a pull request for this [Git Repository](https://github.com/antistoopmode/antistoopmode.github.io) when you want to add or fix something.

+## Small Update Regarding Save File Editing (July 16, 2023)
+I temporarily removed the "Save File Editing" guide on request of the developers in order to not spoil the discovery aspect of the new update.
+It will be back shortly after the HS2 launch.